 If we talk about ESP8266 microcontrollers, this is also a valid option.
-You will be able to create an IoT device in 2Smart Cloud, although there is no SDK and ESPHome support for microcontrollers of this series on our platform.
+You will be able to create an IoT device in 2Smart Cloud, although there is no SDK and ESPHome support for microcontrollers of this series on our custom IoT development software.

 We wrote firmware for ESP8266-based Sonoff devices, and they work stably as 2Smart Cloud devices.